Abrahamkinuthia4723/House-Renting-App/README.md

 https://github.com/Abrahamkinuthia4723/House-Renting-App/assets/162336259/2c29c997-5fe2-4d1c-9d07-5498a3b4314f

+# Project description.

 ### My project is a house-renting-app that allows people to rent houses in different cities .
 It also has an add house form that allows people who for example are going on a long business trip overseas or on vacation elsewhere to rent out their houses to other people during that time through our agency.

+# Project setup instructions.

+How to access this project in your local machine.

+### 1. Fork this respiratory.

+### 2. Open your local terminal.

+### 3. Git clone the respiratory into your local terminal.

+### 4. cd into House-Renting-app folder.

+### 5. Finally, enter into your vs code by writing code . in your terminal and view the code.

+## note: This project belongs to Abraham Ngugi. even though you are allowed to view the code, you are prohibited from passing this code on as your own.

 # Technologies used.